ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Optionally open the `variables_network.tf` file and notice the CIDR block specification and the zone layout.
+1. Optionally, open the `variables_network.tf` file and notice the CIDR block specification and the zone layout.
 In the snippet below notice that *shared* and application1 are specified without overlapping IP addresses:

    ```terraform
    variable network_architecture {